A New One-Shot Federated Learning Framework for Medical Imaging Classification with Feature-Guided Rectified Flow and Knowledge Distillation: Experiment and analysis

 It is noteworthy that FedISCA is the only OSFL method specifically designed for medical images, and our approach surpasses it by up to 48.51\% on the HAM10000 Dataset.
 FedISCA uses adversarial training to generate synthetic data on the server and applies knowledge distillation based solely on logits.
 In contrast, our method leverages FG-RF for data synthesis and adopts Dual-Layer Knowledge Distillation (DLKD), learning from both logits and intermediate features, leading to significantly improved performance in medical image classification.

-Table~\ref{tab:images} compares the image features generated by our method with the original images and baseline methods (see more generated results of our method in Appendix B \citep{ma2025supplementary}).
-Our method, DENSE, and FedISCA generate image features, while the others synthesize pixel-level images.
+Table~\ref{tab:images} compares the image features generated by our method with the original images and baseline methods (See supplementary material for more results \citep{ma2025supplementary}).
+DENSE, FedISCA, DDPM and our method generate image features, while the others synthesize pixel-level images.
 The results show that DENSE and FedISCA struggle to produce high-resolution features, resulting in detail loss and impaired model aggregation.
 FedCADO, FGL, and FedDEO generate synthetic data with large distribution shifts, also degrading aggregation performance.
 In contrast, our method generates high-quality features with slight blurring, effectively balancing utility and privacy.